RoboLoCo-5338/2017-IROC-2/README.md

 # 2017-IROC2
-This is the code for the West Coast drive.
+This is the repository for the code for the West Coast Drive, robot 2.